keyboardr/MapSL/docs/keys.md

 # Key Kinds

+> **Note:** This guide is primarily for users of the `core` and `scoped` modules.
+If you are using
+> the `simple` or `simple-scaffold` modules, you do not need to work with explicit key kinds, as
+> they
+> are handled for you automatically under the hood.

 MapSL uses the concept of **Keys** to manage and access services within a `ServiceLocator`.
 A key acts as a unique identifier for a specific service or a specific way of providing a service.
 Different types, or "kinds," of keys offer different behaviors regarding when the service is created and how long its instance is kept.

-This document explains how to use the built-in key types provided by MapSL's `core` and `lifecycle` modules.
-You'll typically use these with a `ServiceLocator` instance, often a `ScopedServiceLocator` from the `scoped` module.
+This document explains the built-in key types provided by MapSL's `core` and `lifecycle` modules.

+## How Keys Work: Core Concepts

+Before diving into the specific key kinds, it's important to understand the fundamental components that make them work.

-## Key Concepts: Key Kind and Service Type
+### Key Kind vs. Service Type

-When working with MapSL keys, it's helpful to distinguish between two things:
+To avoid ambiguity, this document uses the following terminology:

 1. **Key Kind:** This refers to the class of the key itself (e.g., `LazyKey`, `SingletonKey`, `FactoryKey`).
 The key kind determines *how* the service is managed (when it's created, if